RuggedScience/SDK/librspoe.md

 ### Parameters
 port - The number of the port to be set.
 Screen printed on the unit in the form of Lan `3`. state - The desired [PoeState](#poestate) of port.

-### Return value
-Zero if sucessfully set.
-Negative value on error.

 <br>